-Babies often grunt, strain, or turn red or purple when having a bowel movement.
+Babies often grunt, strain, or turn red or purple during bowel movements.
 This is usually normal, and if the stool is soft, this does not mean the baby is constipated.
 (Breastfed babies do not get constipated if they are healthy.)

-The change in your milk can cause the poop to be slimy, foamy, and it can also cause your baby to be gassy.
-Make sure you continue to watch what you eat, so if he gets too gassy you can eliminate certain things from your diet.
+The change in your milk can cause the poop to be slimy and foamy and cause your baby to be gassy.
+Make sure you continue to watch what you eat, so if he gets too gassy, you can eliminate certain things from your diet.
 (Learn more about what foods to eat and avoid while breastfeeding here.

 You can give him Mylicon drops for the gas.
-(Althoug many parents don’t feel that they are very helpful.
+(Although many parents don’t feel that they are very helpful.
 But you’ve got to try on your baby.)
 I would take him to a pediatrician immediately if he has severe stomach aches.

 More On Newborn Babies Poop Habits

 Paula Dennholt founded Easy Baby Life in 2006 and has been a passionate parenting and pregnancy writer since then.
 Her parenting approach and writing are based on studies in cognitive-behavioral models and therapy for children and her experience as a mother and stepmother.
 Life as a parent has convinced her of how crucial it is to put relationships before rules.
 She strongly believes in positive parenting and a science-based approach.